nxdiegog/Dotfiles/i3/README.md

 cd ~/.config/i3/
 git clone https://github.com/nxdiegog/Dotfiles/tree/master/i3
 ```
-Then you have to install the fonts.
-It's allow to for our status bar.
+Then you have to install the font.
+This font allow to personalize our status bar.
 ```bash
 unzip Ubuntu.zip
 sudo mv *.ttf /usr/share/fonts/